 MGT 6467.
 New Product Development.
 [Formerly MGT 467] The new product development process is examined from idea to launch, covering elements such as idea generation and screening to market scoping and testing.
-As part of the course, students will collaborate in teams to work on a new product development project for an actual company.
-Multiple techniques will be applied, including concept testing, conjoint analysis, forecasting, new product diffusion structures and rates, etc. Prerequisite: MGT 6361.
+As part of the course, students will collaborate in teams to work on a simulated new product development project.
+Multiple marketing techniques will be applied, including user surveying and interviewing, concept testing, conjoint analysis, market sizing, adoption rate modeling, and others.
+Prerequisite: MGT 6361.
 [2]